Afomiat/InterTechHub_Internship/Book-CRUD/README.md

 # Usage

-## Testing the API
+# 📚 Role-Restricted Routes with JWT Tokens

+This project secures role-restricted routes in a web application using **JWT Tokens** for authentication and role-based access control.

+---

+## 🔐 Accessing Protected Routes
-Include the JWT token in the Authorization header for protected routes: text
+Include the JWT token in the request headers to access restricted endpoints.

+### Example Header:
-Authorization: Bearer <JWT-Token>
+Authorization: Bearer <your_jwt_token>

 # Deployment
 The API is deployed and accessible at: Deployed API URL